[Looking for Charlie's main web site?]

 RewriteRule .* - [F,L]

 I can say that in a stock httpd.conf file which had been modified otherwise only to enable the CF web server connector, I simply added the 3 lines above to the bottom of the file and all worked as expected.
 Now restart Apache (or reload it's config if you're aware of how to do that for your OS and Apache version.)
-If somehow it fails to start, recall you made a backup of the httpd.conf file before changing it.
+If somehow it fails to start, again recall you made a backup of the httpd.conf file before changing it.

 Before moving on, do see the end of the previous section on IIS for my discussion on how you can run a test request using the _cfclient querystring, both before and after making the change.
 If you now get an error message (perhaps saying only "Forbidden") when you use this querystring, you're now "protected".